spotlightpa/poor-richard/content/news/2022-02-07-SPLMAILVOTE.md

 The law remains in place as the Wolf administration pursues an appeal to the Pennsylvania Supreme Court, which has agreed to hear arguments next month.
 Though Democrats dominate the state’s highest court, some experts say the case will be a “close legal question.”

-On Thursday, Feb.
-17 at 5 p.m., join Spotlight PA via Zoom as we break down Act 77, why it’s being challenged, and what to expect from the high court.
+On Feb.
+17, a panel organized by Spotlight PA discussed Act 77, why it’s being challenged, and what to expect from the high court.
+Watch it below.

-Our panelists include:
+Our panelists included:

 - <b>Angela Couloumbis</b>, investigative reporter for Spotlight PA